cambragol/advent-of-the-trinity/test4.md

 image:
 ---

-Download Instructions:
+Instructions:

 1. Click the 'Download' link below to download 'Threat of the Trinity'.
-2. Unzip/Unpack the downloaded archive into your Ultima IV directory, overwriting all files if prompted.
+2. Unzip/Unpack the downloaded archive into your Ultima IV directory, overwriting all files if prompted (or unzip into an empty directory).
-3. Within your 'DOS' emulator of choice, type 'ultima', from the command line, to run the game.
+3. Within your 'DOS' emulator of choice, switch to the Ultima IV (or your empty directory) and type 'ultima', from the command line, to run the game.
+4. Enjoy!

 <!--more-->